distillpub/post--multimodal/src/paper.md

 These neurons don’t just select for a single object.
 They also fire (more weakly) for associated stimuli, such as a Barack Obama neuron firing for Michelle Obama or a morning neuron firing for images of breakfast.
 They also tend to be maximally inhibited by stimuli which could be seen, in a very abstract way, as their opposite. <d-footnote>Some neurons seem less abstract.
 For example, typographic features like the “-ing” detector seem to roughly fire based on how far a string is away in Levenshtein distance.
 Although, even these show remarkable generalization, such as responding to different font sizes and rotated text.</d-footnote>

 How should we think of these neurons?
-They might sound like “grandmother neurons” from neuroscience, but their associative nature distinguishes them from how many neuroscientists interpret the term <d-cite bibtex-key="" />.
-The term “concept neurons” has sometimes been used to describe biological neurons with similar properties  <d-cite bibtex-key="" />, but this framing might encourage people to overinterpret these artificial neurons.
+From an interpretability perspective, these neurons can be seen as extreme examples of “multi-faceted neurons” which respond to multiple distinct cases <d-cite bibtex-key="nguyen2016multifaceted"></d-cite>.
+Looking to neuroscience, they might sound like “grandmother neurons,” but their associative nature distinguishes them from how many neuroscientists interpret the term <d-cite bibtex-key="quiroga2008sparse" />.
+The term “concept neurons” has sometimes been used to describe biological neurons with similar properties  <d-cite bibtex-key="quiroga2012concept" />, but this framing might encourage people to overinterpret these artificial neurons.
 Instead, the authors generally think of these neurons as being something like the visual version of a topic feature, activating for features we might expect to be similar in a word embedding.

-It’s worth noting that many of these neurons deal with sensitive topics.
-Some neurons explicitly represent or are closely related to protected characteristics -- age, gender, religion, sexual orientation, geographic regions, disability and mental health -- and may reflect prejudices related to them.<d-footnote>To be clear, these neurons detect human-understandable cues.
-For example, there’s a neuron we conceptualize as an LGBT neuron, but as far as we’re aware it simply detects the Pride flag and images of words like “lgbt”, not some special facial structure, contra Wang & Kosinski.</d-footnote> There are also a small number of people detectors for individuals who have committed crimes against humanity, and a “toxic” neuron which looks for hate speech and sexual content.
+Many of these neurons deal with sensitive topics, from political figures to emotions.
+Some neurons explicitly represent or are closely related to protected characteristics: age, gender, religion, sexual orientation,<d-footnote>There’s a neuron we conceptualize as an LGBT neuron, which responds to the Pride flag, rainbows, and images of words like “lgbt”.
+Previous work (Wang & Kosinski) has suggested that neural networks might be able to determine sexual orientation from facial structure.
+This work has since been thoroughly rebutted but we wish to emphasize that we see no evidence CLIP models do this.</d-footnote> disability and mental health status, pregnancy and parental status, and indirectly race and national origin through region neurons.
+These neurons may reflect prejudices related to their focus, or be used downstream to implement biased behavior.
+One of the reasons we are interested in studying these multimodal neurons is to explore whether they can help us to probe for biases and harmful associations within models like CLIP.
+There are also a small number of people detectors for individuals who have committed crimes against humanity, and a “toxic” neuron which responds to hate speech and sexual content.
 Despite their sensitivity these neurons are important to discuss.

 CLIP contains a large number of interesting neurons.
 To allow detailed examination we’ll focus on three of the “neuron families” shown above: people neurons, emotion neurons, and region neurons.
 We invite you to explore others in Microscope.